 The History of Women in Baseball

-Women have been playing baseball as long as men have.
-Their long connection with the game began in the mid-1800s and has continued through the efforts of individual pioneers like Amanda Clement, Jackie Mitchell, Toni Stone, Maria Pepe and Ila Borders.
+Women have been playing baseball almost as long as men have.
+Their long connection with the game began in the 1860s and has continued through the efforts of individual pioneers like Amanda Clement, Jackie Mitchell, Toni Stone, Maria Pepe, and Ila Borders.

 Timeline

-1866: The first organized team of women players is formed when Vassar College, then an all-women’s school, starts its first baseball team.
+1866: The first organized team of women players is formed when Vassar College, then an all-women’s college, starts its first baseball team.
 The Vassar Resolutes’ uniform will consist of ankle-length dresses made of wool.
 (Women of this era are expected to wear dresses at all times, even if they are participating in physical exercise.)
-The team will be forced to disband in 1878 because of parents’ concerns over the safety of baseball for their daughters.
+Sadly, the team will be forced to disband in 1878 because of parents’ concerns over the safety of baseball for their daughters.

 1898: Lizzie Arlington became what is believed to be the first woman to play on a men’s professional team, appearing for the Philadelphia Reserves, as well as the minor league Reading Coal Heavers, where she pitched one inning with two hits, one walk, and no runs.
 After not being allowed to appear in another game with Reading, Arlington's career came to an end.

-1907: At the age of 17, Alta Weiss joins a men’s semi-professional team, known as the Vermilion Independents.
-For her debut, a crowd of more than 1,200 fans comes out to watch her pitch.
+Early 1900s: At the age of 17, Alta Weiss joins a men’s semi-professional team, known as the Vermillion Independents.
+For her debut, a crowd of over 1,200 fans comes out to watch her pitch.
 Weiss becomes a sensation, causing special trains to be arranged so that large groups of fans can travel to attend her games.
-Like Amanda Clement, she earns good money through baseball and uses it to further her education.
+Like Amanda Clement, she earns good money through baseball, and uses it to further her education.
 The money that Weiss will earn as a pitcher will enable her to attend medical school and become a doctor.

 1911: Helene Britton becomes the first female owner of a major league team, assuming the presidency of the St. Louis Cardinals on March 28.
 After Britton's uncle Stanley Robison passes away on March 24, 1911, she is named the recipient of three-fourths of his estate, including all of the St. Louis club’s stock.
 Britton will remain the owner of the Cardinals until 1918, when she sells the team and ballpark to Sam Breadon.

-1920: The 19th amendment is added to the United States Constitution, giving women the right to vote in political elections.
-(It is important to remember that Black women and other women of color were often unable to benefit from this change in the law due to racist policies.)
+1920: The 19th amendment is added to the Constitution, finally giving women the right to vote in political elections.
+(It is important to remember that African-American women and other women of color are often unable to benefit from this change in the law due to racist policies.)

 Following the 19th amendment, America will enter a period of social and political change, with women challenging gender expectations by wearing more revealing clothes and cutting their hair short.

-1931: 17-year-old Jackie Mitchell signs a contract with a men’s minor league team, the Chattanooga Lookouts.
-Soon after, the Lookouts will stage an exhibition game against the New York Yankees, arranging for Mitchell to pitch against Babe Ruth and Lou Gehrig.
+1931: 16-year-old Jackie Mitchell signs a contract with a men’s minor league team, the Chattanooga Lookouts.
+Soon after, the Lookouts will stage an exhibition game against the NY Yankees, arranging for Mitchell to pitch against Babe Ruth and Lou Gehrig.
 Mitchell will strike out both Hall of Famers.
-Some skeptics will claim that the event was staged, but Mitchell will maintain until her death that she simply surprised them with her tough sinkerball.
+Some skeptics will claim that the event was staged, but Mitchell will maintain under her death that she simply surprised them with her tough sinkerball.

 One week later, Commissioner Landis will rule that Mitchell’s contract is null and void, beginning a ban of women players that will last until 1993.